joe95crone/Compton_Mathematica/README.md

 [11/12/2020] The Compton Optimisation notebook has been updated with a timing system for the code.
 This will allow better benchmarking when the code is ran in parallel.

 [15/12/2020] The Compton Optimisation has been parallelized.
 It can be ran on the apsv2 cluster.
 The nested tables which generate values of beta* and F_psi use parallel tables, which proved to be the fastest method for running the code (full parallelization, combinations etc. all tried).
 A survey over no. parallel Kernels shows ~15 is the best number to use.
 Code could be further improved by including the hourglass effect, proper demonstrable calculation of F_psi and being made general, not just for round beams.

+[21/12/2020] The DIAMOND beamlines survey notebook has been added.
+This produces a plot of the Flux in 0.1% bandwidth for all of the < 30keV beamlines and also plots on this the CBETA ICS, Lyncean CLS-300 and a competitive example I designed.